rethab/rethab.github.io/_posts/2022-09-25-github-actions-pitfalls.markdown

 ```

 When talking about running actions from contributors, it is important to mention that:

 - You can control how actions are triggered in pull requests from forks by [Approving workflow runs from public forks](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks)
 - Secrets are generally not available in PRs from forks, except for `$GITHUB_TOKEN`, which is read-only.
   There's a trigger called `pull_request_target` to work around that, but you need to be [careful](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) as this open up the gates for potential vulnerabilities.

-## Too much information, GitHub!
+## Too much information, GitHub

 Say I have an open pull request based on a branch called `my-feature`, and the following workflow is triggered.
 What does it print?